 The beginning of the twenty-first century has witnessed a dramatic transformation of the global political landscape, with rapidly shifting regime change and new types of political actor transcending national borders.

-Drawing on the unique range of country and conceptual expertise in the School of Politics and International Studies (POLIS), you’ll be able to tailor your module selection to suit your interests, needs and career plans.
+Drawing on the unique range of country and conceptual expertise in the School of Politics and International Studies (POLIS), you will be able to tailor your module selection to suit your interests, needs and career plans.

 As one of the largest departments of Politics and International Studies in the United Kingdom, we aim to provide you with an intellectually rigorous and exciting environment in which to study, and an array of academic topics in which we possess expertise.

-All of the School’s research groups, including Leadership, Parties and Institutions and Political Theory, are accessible through the optional modules, and, in addition, have thriving research seminar series where staff and postgraduate researchers present papers from their own work.
+All of the School’s research groups, including Leadership, Parties and Institutions and Political Theory and Cultural Values, are accessible through the optional modules, and, in addition, have thriving research seminar series where staff and postgraduate researchers present papers from their own work.
 The Leadership, Parties and Institutions group, together with a growing expertise in electoral and representative politics, forms the largest of the research groups linked to this MA.

-With one of the most renowned teams of researchers on Westminster politics, if you’re wishing to specialise in British Politics or legislative studies you’ll find yourself in a uniquely productive environment.
+With one of the most renowned teams of researchers on Westminster politics, if you’re wishing to specialise in British Politics or legislative studies you will find yourself in a uniquely productive environment.

 This programme through compulsory and optional modules will offer you: